austinlouden/iOS-StageBloc/README.md

 You can interact with StageBloc API anywhere in your application by using the `SBAPIClient` singleton.
 Simply `#import "SBAPIClient.h` and use the provided class methods with `[SBAPICLient sharedClient]`.

-### Authentication
+### Sign In

 StageBloc uses OAuth 2.0 for authentication.
-The method below will grant a user an OAuth token and automatically store it in the Keychain.
+The method below will grant a user an OAuth token and automatically store it in the Keychain, as well as appending the appropriate headers for future API requests.
 ```objc
 [[SBAPIClient sharedClient] authenicateWithUsername:username
                                            password:password